KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/2.js-php/README.md

     * a loop
     * a condition
     * variables
+    * a function
+    * a random number generator
 * Your page has to look exactly the same as the initial JS build.
+* The different components have to be procedurally generated in the same way
+* You can change the global variables (in the `head`) their values as you please

 ## Goals
 - [ ] Applying your knowledge of Javascript.
 - [ ] Applying your techskills to recognize similarities and differences.
 - [ ] Learning to code PHP